Phillack

-Phillack (Eglosheyl) is a village (and formerly a parish) in west Cornwall, England, United Kingdom.
-It is about one mile (1.6 km) northeast of Hayle and half-a-mile (0.8 km) inland from St Ives Bay on Cornwall's Atlantic ocean coast.
+Phillack (Eglosheyl) is a village in the parish of Hayle, in west Cornwall, England.
+It is about one mile (1.6 km) northeast of Hayle and half-a-mile (0.8 km) inland from St Ives Bay on Cornwall's Atlantic Ocean coast.
 The village is separated from the sea by a range of high sand dunes known as The Towans.

-Phillack has been in the civil parish of Hayle since 1935; before that it was a separate parish in its own right.
-Phillack parish was originally in Redruth Registration District but the village now comes under Camborne-Redruth Registration District.